Project ideas from Hacker News discussions.

 📝 Discussion Summary (Click to expand)

-“The blur isn’t correct though.
-The depth of field is really wrong even if it conforms to ‘subject crisp, background blurred’.” – afro88
+“The blur isn’t correct… the depth of field is really wrong even if it conforms to ‘subject crisp, background blurred’.” – derefr

-“The complex prompt following ability and editing is seriously impressive here.” – cubefox
+“The complex prompt following ability is seriously impressive here.” – cubefox

-These three themes capture the main concerns and observations shared by the participants.
+These four themes capture the main concerns and viewpoints circulating in the thread.

 🚀 Project Ideas